Swiss Chard and White Bean Stew, the perfect hearty cold weather dish!

 Adding a parmesan rind to your soups and stews is one of the best. ways to flavor your broth.
 I usually have my local grocery store grind the parmesan for me and I always ask them to reserve the rinds for me for this purpose.
 The rind also adds salt to your stew so you’ll have to adjust the amount of salt you add accordingly.

 This will definitely be the first of many soups and stews to come over the next few months.
-If you try out this recipe be sure to let me know by tagging me (#mangiabedda) on Instagram.
+If you try out this recipe be sure to let me know by tagging me with @mangiabedda or #mangiabedda on Facebook or Instagram.
 Buon appetito!

 - 1 large onion, diced